emintz/ArduinoLib/RTOSAid/README.md

 their usefulness.
 Hence, each class in the RTOSAid library performs one and only one a basic function.
 The classes are designed for composition, so users can mix and match them as use cases require.

+In addition, library classes are either abstract or final.
+Abstract classes cannot be used directly, and can only serve as the parent class of a subtype.
+Final classes, in contrast, cannot be subtyped and can only be used directly.
+Concrete supertypes, classes that can be used directly and that also can be subtyped, can complicate maintenance and embrittle the library over time.

 ## Documentation Conventions